leanprover/lean4-cli/README.md

 open Cli

 def installCmd := `[Cli|
-  installCmd NOOP; ["0.0.1"]
+  installCmd NOOP;
-  "installCmd provides an example for a subcommand without flags or arguments that does nothing."
+  "installCmd provides an example for a subcommand without flags or arguments that does nothing. " ++ "Versions can be omitted."
 ]

 def testCmd := `[Cli|
-  testCmd NOOP; ["0.0.1"]
+  testCmd NOOP;
   "testCmd provides another example for a subcommand without flags or arguments that does nothing."
 ]